PaigeM89/Elmish.DragAndDrop/notes.md

 Neither of these are tied to a model.
 We _only_ care if a drag is in progress, which we check via the model.

 I think the model needs to change to be more accomodating to multiple categories?
 Can I make it generic?
 Should I?
-It can only be generic across N specifically defined types, so no, that doesn't really help, does it.
-Not unless the pattern is to define distinct draggable categores in a DU.
+We can use the generic to drive the type of the key of the categories, like so: `Items: Map<'a, ItemLocation list list>`, so that the key is required to do any kind of lookup.

 Maybe the `DragDropContext` needs to accept a list of `DragAndDropModel` instances?
+This ran into issues when determining which model an event was relevant to.
+This is what makes me think we need to key our categories, and run off of that, making the whole model generic.

 # Element Gen vs. Other Record vs. HTML-style Props vs. huge funcs